Coursera Website Redesign

 Empathy Mapping

-I then organized the insights gathered from usability testing, using post-it notes and plotted them into an empathy map.
+I organized insights from usability testing by plotting them into an empathy map.

 Affinity Mapping